mircey/super-mario-bros.-remastered-android/README.md

 thanks to Ömer and Danny for alpha testing and thanks to Kenny for lending me various android devices

 thanks to [Celizte](https://github.com/Celizte) for researching and implementing a robust fix for missing on screen/touch controls

+thanks to [MysticG](https://www.youtube.com/channel/UC1gK8vwkCyQgJyVlfmVr6Ag) for their amazing work on the banner artwork at the top of the page🤎